FURI student Clara Chaves Azevedo works in the lab, holding a small component with tweezers.

 Ira A. Fulton Schools of Engineering

-The future of microelectronics is bright — begin at ASU
+The future of microelectronics starts at ASU

 The U.S. semiconductor industry is growing fast — are you ready to grow with it?

 Experts project a 33% increase in microelectronics jobs by 2030, growing from approximately 345,000 today to over 460,000.
+That means more opportunities for engineers, technicians, innovators and problem-solvers like you.

 Bar chart showing job growth in microelectronics with 277,000 jobs in 2020, 345,000 in 2025 and 460,000 jobs projected for 2030.